isomerpages/imda-pixel/_programmes/For Corporates/Innovation Consultancies.md

 * Get up to 2-days of complimentary consultation session

 #### 3. Project Based Coaching Programme
-* Transform your digital products, services, content or brand through a series of coaching sessions with agreed milestones on Design Thinking / Digital Storytelling / UI-UX with an assigned consultant.
+* Transform your digital products, services, content or brand through a series of coaching sessions with agreed scopes on Design Thinking / Digital Storytelling / UI-UX with an assigned consultant.
 * This Project-based coaching programme is for Singapore-based Tech &amp; Media Start-ups, SMEs and Large Local Enterprises.
 Approved projects will be supported up to 70% of the total cost, capped at $70,000.
 It supports projects that may require up to 12 man-days of consultant engagement, for up to 6 months.
 * Note: <br>All projects will be evaluated based on its innovation, scalability, the commitment to project (team, funding, relevance to core business), and capability building it brings to the organisation.<br>